CSUMBmWall/journal/README.md

   - The Node.js server must be running to add images, retrieve URL and YouTube info, or download YouTube videos.

 #### *Credits*
  - I cannot thank  Maximilian Schwarzmüller enough.
 His in depth courses on Angular JS and Angular showed me so much, including coding best practices, and how to really use Bootstrap.
-I learned about React, Typescript, Javascript, CDNs, you name it.
+I learned about React, Typescript, Javascript, CDNs, building a restful API with node.js, you name it.
 It's all in his tutorials.
    - <a href="https://academind.com" target="_blank">Academind Website</a>
    - <a href="https://www.udemy.com/the-complete-guide-to-angular-2/" target="_blank">Academind on Udemy: Angular 8 Course</a>
    - <a href="https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w" target="_blank">  Academind YouTube Channel</a>